bsomps/BlenderGeoModeller/README.md

+BlenderGeoModeller is a practical add-on for integrating geological data and visualizations into Blender, an open-source 3D modelling software.
+It provides tools for users to work with drill hole data, point data, and structural features directly within a 3D environment.
+By combining the capabilities of Blender with geological workflows, this add-on supports efficient creation and analysis of geospatial and geologic data in a customizable and flexible platform.

 # **Reliance on BlenderGIS**

 Please ensure you have BlenderGIS installed (awesome free add-on), as you will need this to set up a georeferenced scene in blender.
 Addtionally, you'll want it for other features including;